Detoxification: An Introduction to Body Cleansing

 This is how it is with our toxin-overloaded organ.
 Our blood cannot flow properly, cells start to die, bacteria breed, and there is bad breath and bad body odor.
 These are signs of toxicity of blood.
 Inflammation and pain will follow, and most likely at this stage you may have already been experiencing some chronic disease(s).
 If neglected further … cancer.

-A good detox program is like flushing out the system, clearing the organs of toxins, cleaning out the surrounding area and getting the blood and circulatory system to flow smoothly again.
+A good detox program is like flushing out the system, clearing the organs of toxins and getting the circulatory system to flow smoothly again.

-After a proper detoxification program and sufficient intake of nutrition, the body and internal organs will recover and function as normal again, keeping disease at bay and prolong a life full of vitality.
+After a proper detoxification program and sufficient intake of nutrition, the body will recover and function as normal, keeping disease at bay and is the path to a long life full of vitality.

 Is detoxing healthy?

-When performed correctly, detoxing is healthy.
-You are simply improving your body’s ability to function.
-However, before embarking on a detox, always consult your doctor.
+Performed correctly, detoxing is healthy.
+You are simply aiding the natural detox process of the body, which will lead to a cleaner, healthier you.
+Before embarking on a detox, always consult your doctor.

 Do people react differently to toxins?

-- Age: Young children and the elderly are more susceptible than healthy adults are.
+- Age: the young and elderly are more susceptible to toxins.

-- Health status: People with low immune defenses and with liver problem are particularly affected by toxins.
-Low immune system is caused by other factors that follow below.
+- Health status: people with low immune defenses and with liver problem are particularly affected by toxins.

-- Gender: Women tend to respond more sensitively to toxins compared to men.
+- Gender: women tend to be more sensitive to toxins than men.
 Women have higher levels of hormones that are particularly sensitive to certain toxins.

-- Lack of nutrition: In order to work the existing detox enzymes in the body, optimum nutrition is required to activate them.
+- Lack of nutrition: optimum nutrition allows the body to work at its best.
 A body will be more susceptible if lacking in the necessary vitamins, minerals, amino acids, fatty acids, etc.

-- Contaminated food: Constant consumption of nutrient-deficient foods, and foods contaminated with additives, food flavorings, preservatives, chemicals, hormones, etc., make a body more susceptible.
+- Contaminated food: constant consumption of foods contaminated with additives, food flavorings, preservatives, chemicals, hormones, etc. makes the body more susceptible.

 There is a long list of chronic diseases caused by toxin build up in our bodies.
-I suggest take this fact as a piece of GOOD NEWS because chronic disease can be cured and respond positively to correct detoxification and nutrition.
+The good news is that chronic diseases caused by lifestyle can be cured and respond positively to correct detoxification and nutrition.

 There is no drug in this world that can heal a chronic disease.
 Medication can only suppress symptoms, it cannot heal you.